The Mary Towneley Loop

 near the historic town of Hebden Bridge.

-The climb out of Hebden is cruel, but has to be done.
+The climb out of The Hebden Gorge is cruel, but has to be done.

-Its then the ancient Gorple Road that crosses open countryside
+Its then over to the ancient Gorple Road that crosses open countryside

 providing splendid views towards Burnley.